mattia-donato/BrightEyes-TTM-docs/docs/source/gettingstarted.md

 | [DataReceiver](software.md#dataReceiver) | Linux / Windows |

 ### Data Analysis libraries
-In order to read the raw data from the BrightEyes-TTM acquisition `libttp` is required to convert the raw data to a dataframe or a HDF5 file.
-The in order to perform FCS analysis the library `spadffs` is needed too.
+The `libttp` is needed in order to convert the raw data from the BrightEyes-TTM acquisition to a dataframe or a HDF5 file.
+The `spadffs` are needed instead for perform FCS analysis.
 More details here [BrightEyes-TTM libraries](dataprocessing.md).

 ### Data Processing (Python Notebooks)